algorandfoundation/specs/dev/TEAL_opcodes.md

 - Pushes: any
 - push Ith value of the array field F from the Ath transaction in the current group
 - LogicSigVersion >= 3

+## gload t i

+- Opcode: 0x3a {uint8 transaction group index} {uint8 position in scratch space to load from}
+- Pops: _None_
+- Pushes: any
+- push Ith scratch space index of the Tth transaction in the current group
+- LogicSigVersion >= 4
+- Mode: Application

+The `gload` opcode can only access scratch spaces of previous app calls contained in the current group.

+## gloads i

+- Opcode: 0x3b {uint8 position in scratch space to load from}
+- Pops: *... stack*, uint64
+- Pushes: any
+- push Ith scratch space index of the Ath transaction in the current group
+- LogicSigVersion >= 4
+- Mode: Application

+The `gloads` opcode can only access scratch spaces of previous app calls contained in the current group.

 ## bnz target